benkeen/inat-components/packages/apps/storybook/src/stories/docs/introduction.md

-#### iNaturalist React Components
+# iNaturalist React Components

-The purpose of this repo is provide
+This repo houses various standalone React components for providing interactivity with the .

-Each component is e
+*as such requires a server*.